 On a cool early morning in mid-March 2019, I arrived at the Appalachian State University Academy at Middle Fork, where over 200 elementary students were participating in a Mad about Books March Madness tournament.
 The tournament featured a weekly bracket of four picture books from major book awards–the Caldecott, Pura Belpré, Sibert, and Coretta Scott King Book Awards.
 Each week featured a new award, and I was visiting to present information about the Coretta Scott King Book Awards criteria and tips for reading and selecting award-winning picture books.

-During each presentation, I was met with bright-eyed and excited children, and together we talked about the unique criteria of the Coretta Scott King Book Awards and the ways that we could read picture books in order to select the best ones.
+During each presentation, I was met with bright-eyed and excited children.
+Together, we talked about the unique criteria of the Coretta Scott King Book Awards and how we could read picture books to select the best ones.
 We practiced using the tips below as we read In Plain Sight, illustrated by Jerry Pinkney and written by Richard Jackson.

 - Look at the whole book!